 Polycystic kidney disease.
-In this inherited condition, cysts in your kidneys prevent the kidneys from working correctly and can raise blood pressure.
+In this inherited condition, cysts in the kidneys prevent the kidneys from working correctly and can raise blood pressure.

 Glomerular disease.
-Your kidneys filter waste and sodium using microscopic-sized filters called glomeruli that can sometimes become swollen.
+The kidneys filter waste and sodium using microscopic-sized filters called glomeruli that can sometimes become swollen.
 If the swollen glomeruli can’t work normally, you may develop high blood pressure.

 If you have or know of someone with a thyroid problem, just the stress of trying to keep it regulated can raise blood pressure.
 When the thyroid gland produces too much thyroid hormone, hyperthyroidism, or when it doesn’t produce enough hormone (hypothyroidism), high blood pressure can result.

-The parathyroid glands regulate levels of calcium and phosphorus in your body.
-If the glands secrete too much parathyroid hormone, the amount of calcium in your blood rises, which triggers a sudden rise in blood pressure.
+The parathyroid glands regulate levels of calcium and phosphorus in the body.
+If the glands secrete too much parathyroid hormone, the amount of calcium in the blood rises, which triggers a sudden rise in blood pressure.

 It may be no surprise to you that some medications come with side effects.
-Have you ever read that extremely long list that the pharmacy attaches to your receipt?
-And it’s not just prescription medicines, some over-the-counter medications can cause sudden high blood pressure.
-Plus, some medications can interfere with other medications that are intended to lower blood pressure.
-The following are some medications that can spike blood pressure (resource):
+Have you ever read the extremely long list the pharmacy attaches to your receipt?
+It’s not just prescription medicines, some over-the-counter medications can cause sudden high blood pressure.

-- Antidepressants: They work by changing your body’s response to brain chemicals.
-These chemicals can cause an increase in your blood pressure.
+- Antidepressants: They work by changing the body’s response to brain chemicals.
+These chemicals can cause an increase in blood pressure.

-- Cold Medicine: Decongestants narrow your blood vessels which can cause an increase in blood pressure.
-Plus, some decongestants can make blood pressure medication less effective.
+- Cold Medicine: Decongestants narrow the blood vessels which can cause an increase in blood pressure.
+In addition, some decongestants can make blood pressure medication less effective.

-- Immunosuppressants: They are usually given to people who’s had organ transplants.
-Some of them can raise your blood raise your blood pressure because of the ways they affect your kidneys.
+- Immunosuppressants: They are usually given to people who had organ transplants.
+Some of them can raise blood pressure because of the ways they affect the kidneys.

-- Stimulants: Stimulants can cause your heart to beat falser raising your blood pressure.
+- Stimulants: Stimulants can cause your heart to beat faster.

-- Birth Control Pills: Birth control pills and hormonal birth control devices contain hormones that may narrow your blood vessels causing a sudden raise in blood pressure.
+- Birth Control Pills: Birth control pills and hormonal birth control devices contain hormones that may narrow the blood vessels causing a sudden raise in blood pressure.

-- Biological Therapies: Some of these drugs target specific cells, and some use your body’s own immune system to fight autoimmune diseases and cancers.
-Angiogenesis inhibitors in particular and some monoclonal antibodies can cause a spike in blood pressure.
+- Biological Therapies: Some of these drugs target specific cells, and some use the body’s own immune system to fight autoimmune diseases and cancers.
+Angiogenesis inhibitors in particular and some monoclonal antibodies can spike blood pressure.

 - Aged Cheeses